Tanzanite, a rare gift of nature

 Just like diamonds, tanzanites weigh in carat.
 1 carat is 200mg.
 Gems with the same dimensions in width and length can have different weights, as the height of the gemstone is different.
 If the stone is so ‘deep’ than the carat weight will be higher.

 The color determines the tanzanite’s price.
 The intensity of the gemstone ranges from Vivid to Pale (V to P).
 This stands for the intensity of the existing colors of blue and violet.
 The deeper the color, the more valuable the tanzanite is.
 The color of the highest quality is sapphire-blue.
 In artificial light, the precious stone looks more like amethyst violet.
 After processing (heating and grinding), the stone can vary the color from beautiful deep blue to bright purple.

 The purity of the gem is expressed by flawlessness or clarity (loupe clean) to coarse inclusions (heavily included).
 Loupe clean means no visible inclusions (defects) are visible with a 10x loupe.
 Eye clean means that the stone has no visible inclusions visible to the naked eye.
 Tanzanite gemstones valued as lightly included have small inclusions visible to the naked eye.
-If the defects in the stone are larger and more noticeable, than it is quality will be moderately included.
+If the defects in the stone are larger and more noticeable, than its quality will be moderately included.
 More inclusions in the stone means the quality is “Heavily Included”.

 A better cut means a better sparkle.
 Therefore, it is wise to choose your gemstones at a renowned jeweler.
 A properly cut gem has the ideal proportions and symmetry.
 We call this an ‘excellent cut’.